Abbey Holmes: AFLW career (2017–2018)

 Adelaide re-signed Holmes for the 2018 season during the trade period in May 2017.
 She was delisted by Adelaide at the end of the 2018 season.

 Player profile

 Holmes primarily plays as a forward.
 She is capable of taking strong marks both overhead and on a lead.
 Since 2014, she has also worked on adding more to her game, and now she is able to rotate through the midfield.

 Outside of football

 In addition to playing Australian rules football and netball, Holmes has also participated in bodybuilding contests.
-She is a real estate agent by trade and has done work as a part-time model.
+She is a real estate agent and has done work as a part-time model.
 She also participated in Australia Survivor.
 Since 2018, Holmes has been a commentator for the Seven Network for its AFL and AFLW coverage working as expert commentator and boundary rider, in July 2022 she was a part of the commentary team for the network's coverage of the 2022 Commonwealth Games in Birmingham.
 Holmes got engaged to former AFL player Keegan Brooksby in November 2020.